DeveloperDunne/Walkies/README.md

 - The header when testing responsiveness sometimes overlays to the right, I would hvae liked to resolve this however ran out of time.

+- During the process of completing my project I transferred from Codeanywhere to VS Code.
+As this was new to me by mistake I created another profile and this is why it looks as though my latter commits were documented by another contributer, even though it was still me.

 # Validator Testing

 ### *HTML*